 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

-This curried sweet potato soup recipe is super easy and a little different from your normal sweet potato soup recipe.
-The curry gives it a nice little kick and there's a secret ingredient in it that sneaks even more veggies into your dinner!
+This curried sweet potato soup recipe is super easy and slightly different from your typical sweet potato soup recipe.
+The curry gives it a nice little kick, and there's a secret ingredient in it that sneaks even more veggies into your dinner!

 HOW TO COOK SWEET POTATOES

-The first step to making curried sweet potato soup is to cook your sweet potatoes.
-There are a few different ways that you can do this.
+Before you start making curried sweet potato soup, you’ll need to cook your sweet potatoes.
+There are a few different ways that you can do this:

-Note: Make sure there is extra foil in the bottom of your oven, because sugary juice will leak out of your sweet potato and burn on the bottom of your oven!
-This happens to me every time, even when I carefully wrap the sweet potato in foil.
-You can also just place the wrapped sweet potato on a baking sheet to prevent leaks.
+Pro Tip: Make sure there is extra foil or an oven liner in the bottom of your oven because sugary juice will leak out of your sweet potato and burn on the bottom of your oven!
+You can also place the wrapped sweet potato on a baking sheet to prevent leaks.

 CURRIED SWEET POTATO SOUP ADD-INS

 This soup goes well with just about anything!
-Try out these ideas to really take your soup that extra mile.
+Try out these ideas to really take it that extra mile:

 NOTES FOR MAKING SWEET POTATO SOUP

-The soup is smooth and creamy, but has a bit of a spicy kick at the end.
-For those who are sensitive to spicy foods, leave the black pepper out.
+First, a disclaimer: the soup is smooth and creamy but has a bit of a spicy kick at the end.
+If you’re sensitive to spicy foods, skip the black pepper.

-You will use a blender to puree the sweet potato.
+Use a blender to puree the sweet potato.
 If it won't smooth out by itself, add about ½ cup of milk to the blender and blend again.
-Just make a note of how much milk you add to the blender so that you can subtract that from how much you add later to your roux.
+Just note how much milk you add to the blender so that you can subtract that from how much you add later to your roux.
 (Example: if you added ½ cup of milk to help puree the sweet potatoes, only add 3 ½ cups of milk to the pot).